maialenz/CookBook/README.md

 - A contact form option users to request course types or modifications...
 - The option to allow admin users to block or remove users
 - In concern to the database, a future release would have a list of ingredients stored on it, so even if the UI changes the backend wouldn't change.
 This will be inplemented on a feature release as I ran out of time to implement this fix to the backend of the project.
+- A feature where users can update and recover their password if they have forgotten it.

 ---